 In the same vein, making sure your webcam lighting is balanced is important when making sure you’re visible.
-One light above or in front of you can cause dark shadows on your face or your background.
+If you only have one light above or in front of you, that harsh lighting can cause dark shadows on your face or your background.
 Use multiple light sources from different angles to balance out your lighting and put your best face forward.

 You may have the best lighting equipment, but if your light source is too bright, it can wash out your face and make it difficult to concentrate on your facial features.
 Even the most popular YouTube stars aren’t immune to this; before proper lighting techniques were widely known, many early YouTubers over-lit themselves and made it difficult to see what exactly they were doing.

 To fix this, try moving your lighting source further away from your face and let your camera automatically adjust the balance.
 If that’s still too bright, try diffusing the light with a professional light diffuser or make your own with at home with materials like wax paper or tissue paper.

 See why proper lighting is important?
 Not having a light source on your video subject makes it impossible to see much of anything.
 If you appear too dark in your video, your viewers will look at what is lit—and that could be your distracting background, like a group of boxes stacked on your wall.
 Make sure the light is on you first and foremost.

 Need to see eye-to-eye with your team?
 Check out our guide to the best screen sharing apps for your business.

 When lighting for webcam recording, you have many options as to where you place your lighting.
 The three-point lighting technique, where one key light is focused on the subject and two softer lights balance out the lighting, is revered among professionals but isn’t necessary for quality lighting.